-- (1) The Compensation Committee established 2013 target bonus opportunities expressed as a percentage of base salary for each of the NEOs as follows: Mr. Moroney, 70% (for the period January through August) and 85% (for the period September through December); Ms. Engel, 55%; Mr. Mong, 45%; Mr. Blizzard, 45%; and Mr. Decherd, 85%.
-Mr. Moise does not have an annual bonus opportunity under the ICP.
-His variable pay is based on a Dallas Morning News sales compensation plan.
-In connection with his appointment as Chairman, President and Chief Executive Officer, Mr. Moroney's target cash bonus opportunity was set at 85% of his base salary for the period from September 1, 2013 through December 31, 2013.
-For the first eight months of 2013, Mr. Moroney was eligible to receive a pro rata target bonus calculated in accordance with his compensation arrangements then-in effect.
-2013 bonus opportunities were linked directly to the achievement of financial performance measures and individual non-financial performance objectives.
-The weighting given to these factors was 50% for EBITDA and 50% for individual non-financial objectives.
+(1) The Compensation Committee established 2014 target bonus opportunities expressed as a percentage of base salary for each of the NEOs as follows: Mr. Moroney, 85%; Ms. Engel, 55%; Mr. Mong, 45%; Mr. Blizzard, 45%; and Mr. Moise 55%.
+Effective with the second quarter of 2014, Mr. Moise participates in the cash incentive bonus program under the A. H. Belo 2008 Incentive Compensation Plan, and no longer participates in the quarterly sales commission plan.
+In 2014, bonus opportunities were linked directly to the achievement of financial performance measures and individual non-financial performance objectives.
+The weighting given to these factors was 50% for financial performance objectives and 50% for individual non-financial objectives.
 See "- Compensation Discussion and Analysis - Incentive Programs - Annual Cash Incentive Bonus Program."
-The first row in columns (c), (d) and (e) for each NEO (other than Mr. Moise) relates to bonus opportunities that are based upon EBITDA.
-The second row in column (d) for each NEO (other than Mr. Moise) relates to bonus opportunities that were based upon individual non-financial objectives. - (2) The NEOs were awarded one-half of their long-term incentive compensation in the form of time-based RSUs that are reflected in column (i).
-No stock option awards were made under the ICP in 2013.
+The first row in columns (c), (d) and (e) for each NEO (fourth row for Mr. Moise) relates to bonus opportunities that are based upon EBITDA.
+The second row in column (d) for each NEO (sixth row for Mr. Moise) relates to bonus opportunities that were based upon individual non-financial objectives.
+In 2014, the fifth row in columns (c), (d) and (e) for Mr. Moise relates to bonus opportunities that are based upon revenue.

+- (2) The NEOs were awarded one-half of their long-term incentive compensation in the form of time-based RSUs that are reflected in column (i).
+No stock option awards were made under the ICP in 2014.
 For additional discussion, see "- Compensation Discussion and Analysis Incentive Programs Long-Term Incentive Compensation."
-These time-based RSUs are valued as of the date of vesting and are paid 60% in shares of A. H. Belo Series A common stock and 40% in cash, and vest as follows: 40% vested on February 18, 2014, and the remainder of the awards vest 30% on the third trading day following each annual earnings release date for the years ending December 31, 2014 and 2015, provided that the executive remains employed through the vesting date.
-In connection with his appointment as Chairman, President and Chief Executive Officer, Mr. Moroney received a pro-rata award of long-term incentive grants with a value of \$475,000, which, in addition to his then-current level of long-term incentive compensation award, represents an annualized long-term incentive compensation value of \$975,000.
-This award will be payable one-half in the form of time-based RSUs under the ICP and one-half in the form of LTCIs outside of the ICP.
-The time-based RSUs vest 40% on February 18, 2014, and the remainder of the award vests 30% each on the third trading day following the annual earnings release date for the years ending December 31, 2014 and 2015.
-The LTCI award vests one-half on December 31, 2013 and one-half on December 31, 2014.

-(3) The fair value estimates do not include any adjustments for risk of forfeiture.
-The fair value of the time-based RSUs awarded March 7, 2013 in column (l) is based on the closing market price for a share of A. H. Belo Series A common stock on that date, which was \$5.30.
-The fair value of the time-based RSUs awarded September 11, 2013 in column (l) is based on the closing market price for a share of A. H. Belo Series A common stock on that date, which was \$7.45.
+These time-based RSUs are valued as of the date of vesting and are paid 60% in shares of A. H. Belo Series A common stock and 40% in cash, and vest as follows: 40% vested on March 3, 2015, and the remainder of the awards vest 30% on the third trading day following each annual earnings release date for the years ending December 31, 2015 and 2016, provided that the executive remains employed through the vesting date.
+On May 15, 2014, Mr. Moise was also awarded an incremental long-term incentive compensation grant of \$15,822, which is in addition to the \$75,000 long-term incentive compensation grant he received in March 2014.
+This award is payable one-half in the form of the award vests 30% each on the third trading day following the annual earnings release date for the years ending December 31, 2015, and the remainder of the award vests 30% each on the third trading day following the annual earnings release date for the years ending December 31, 2015, and 2016.
+The LTCI award vested one-half on December 31, 2014 and one-half will vest on December 31, 2015. - (3) The fair value estimates do not include any adjustments for risk of forfeiture.
+The fair value of the time-based RSUs awarded March 6, 2014 in column (l) is based on the closing market price for a share of A. H. Belo Series A common stock on that date, which was \$12.07.
+The fair value of the time-based RSUs awarded May 15, 2014 in column (l) is based on the closing market price for a share of A. H. Belo Series A common stock on that date, which was \$11.32.